 - 1 large egg

 - Let the yeast mixture sit on the counter for 5-7 minutes to allow the yeast to "bloom."
 You'll see bubbles and froth begin to gather on the top.

 - In a medium size mixing bowl, sift together the flour, salt and sugar.
 Add the egg.

-- After the yeast has developed, gradually add it to the dry ingredients in the bowl, along with 5 tablespoons of melted butter.
+- After the yeast has developed, gradually add to the dry ingredients in the bowl, along with 5 tablespoons of melted butter.

 - Begin to blend the ingredients together, using a large spoon incorporating more liquid as you go.
 I used a silicone spatula, and the dough didn't stick to it, making this task a lot easier.

-- After incorporating all of the flour place turn the dough then place into a buttered bowl, and cover it with a damp cloth.
+- After incorporating all of the flour place turn the dough then place into a buttered bowl, and cover with a damp cloth.

 - Allow the dough to sit in a warm, draft free place, covered for 1 hour to double.

-- Use a 2 ounce ice cream scoop, lightly sprayed with cooking spray, to separate the dough into even portions after punching it down to release the air bubbles.
+- Punch down the dough.
+Use a 2 ounce ice cream scoop, lightly sprayed with cooking spray, to separate the dough into even portions after punching it down to release the air bubbles.

 - Roll into a ball in your hands then arrange side by side, in a buttered non-stick metal baking pan.
 I used a 10-inch spring form pan.

 - Melt the remaining 3 tablespoons of butter and using a pastry brush, lightly brush the tops.
 Reserve some of the melted butter to brush on the tops after the rolls come out of the oven, too.

-- Cover with a damp cloth and allow the rolls to rise again until doubled. [about an hour] OR
+- Cover with a damp cloth and allow the rolls to rise again until doubled, about one hour.